larkin1/term-pattern/README.md

 # Term-Pattern

 Just playing around with some generative ascii art ideas... more of a way to wrap my head around rust than anything else.

+Also apparently a potential epilepsy hazard!
+Depending on what terminal you run it in (eg windows cmd), this program can do some serious flashing... so beware ig :slightly_smiling_face:

 ## Run Term-Pattern as a wallpaper: